God-T/Foodchain_Off-chain_DB---Express_Nodejs/README.md

 **getUserbyID**
 ----
-  get user data by given id.
+  get a single user data by given id.

 * **URL**